awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

       Choose **Save**\.

-      If the new email address is an address that you have never verified is reachable, we send email to the new email address\.
+      To verify the new email address reachability, we send a verification email to the new address \(if required for the TLD\)\.
 You must choose the link in the email to verify that the new email address is valid\.
-If you don't verify the new email address, Route 53 suspends the domain as required by ICANN\.
+If verification is required, and you don't verify the new email address, Route 53 suspends the domain as required by ICANN\.

    1. If you want to change other values for the registrant, administrative, or technical contacts for the domain, return to step 1 and repeat the procedure\.